 - Prototype: create the prototype based on the knowledge from the previous steps

 - Test: time to test the solution

 Innovation management can also refer to internal processes such as improving organizational structure and operations and developing new markets and products.
-At the same time, it could refer to improving existing products, processes, customer experience, and even business reinvention as part of the innovation management process.
-It’s a powerful practice for companies to evolve and keep relevant in the market.
+Others focus on improving existing products, processes, customer experience.
+Even business reinvention can be part of the innovation management process.
+It’s a powerful practice for companies to evolve and stay relevant in the market.

-Innovation requires all these pillars to implement the most viable ideas in practice:
+Innovation requires four pillars to implement the most viable ideas in practice: